Coastal Walks Near Forresters Beach & Central Coast NSW

 Is it suitable for a couples' romantic getaway?

 Absolutely.
 The cottage offers a quiet, unhurried retreat away from the crowds — wake up to kookaburras in the paperbark canopy, enjoy morning coffee on the deck, and take a 3-minute barefoot walk to one of the Central Coast's most peaceful beaches.
+The ensuite bedroom opens to the beauty of the open decking and garden wonderland outside.

 What are the best things to do near Forresters Beach?

 Surfing on excellent reef breaks; the Wyrrabalong Coastal Walk to Bateau Bay through national park; the Bouddi Coastal Walk from Putty Beach to Macmasters; Crackneck Lookout; the Terrigal Skillion; whale watching from May to November; kayaking and snorkelling at Shelley Beach and Macmasters; family dining and pelican feeding at The Entrance.
+In the evenings, enjoy live music and entertainment at the many clubs, hotels and bars across the Central Coast.
+Weekends also bring great markets up and down the coast.
+Check our What's On events calendar to see the latest happenings by clicking on the date — but always refer to the event link to confirm details before you go.

 What amenities does the cottage include?